Will Self

 His 2002 novel Dorian, an Imitation was longlisted for the Booker Prize, and his 2012 novel Umbrella was shortlisted.
 His fiction is known for being satirical, grotesque and fantastical, and is predominantly set within his home city of London.
 His writing often explores mental illness, drug abuse and psychiatry.

 Self is a regular contributor to publications including The Guardian, Harper's Magazine, The New York Times and the London Review of Books.
-He has been a columnist for the Observer, The Times, the New Statesman, the Evening Standard and The New European.
-His columns for Building Design on the built environment, and for the Independent Magazine on the psychology of place brought him to prominence as a thinker concerned with the politics of urbanism.
+He has been a columnist for The Observer, The Times, The New Statesman, the Evening Standard and The New European.
+His columns for Building Design on the built environment, and for The Independent Magazine on the psychology of place brought him to prominence as a thinker concerned with the politics of urbanism.

 Self has also been a regular contributor to British television, initially as a guest on comic panel shows such as Have I Got News for You.
 In 2002, Self replaced Mark Lamarr on the BBC comedy panel show Shooting Stars for two series, but was himself replaced by comedian Jack Dee when the programme returned in 2008.
 He has since appeared on current affairs programmes such as Newsnight and Question Time.
-Self was a contributor to the late BBC Radio 4 programme A Point of View, to which he contributed radio essays delivered in his familiar "lugubrious tones".
+Self was a contributor to the former BBC Radio 4 programme A Point of View, to which he contributed radio essays delivered in his familiar "lugubrious tones".
 In 2013, Self took part in discussions about becoming the inaugural BBC Radio 4 Writer-in-Residence, but later withdrew.

 Biography from the Wikipedia article Will Self.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.